AdobeDocs/campaign-classic.en/help/workflow/using/file-transfer.md

 * **[!UICONTROL Delete the source files after transfer]**

   Erases the files on the remote server.
+If you leave this option unchecked, make sure you manually monitor the size of your archived content in the SFTP directory.

 * **[!UICONTROL Use SSL]**